Download this executive summary (updated July 2023; 4 pages; pdf)

 In general, when viewed through the lens of these principles, New Mexico’s tax system needs improvement.
 Given the myriad of tax credits, exemptions and deductions to the state’s tax code, it would be hard to argue that it is accountable.
 Hundreds of exceptions have been made to the gross receipts tax (GRT) in particular.

 These exceptions to the GRT, along with corporate and personal income tax cuts enacted within the past 15 years, have reduced important streams of revenue.
-Due to these giveaways, which mostly benefitted the biggest corporations and wealthiest earners, the state was left without adequate funding for crucial programs and services when revenues plummeted during the recession.
+Due to these giveaways, which mostly benefitted the biggest corporations and wealthiest earners, the state was left without adequate funding for crucial programs and services when revenues plummeted during the Great Recession.
 Over the past decade, many programs that support the health, education, and well-being of New Mexico’s children were cut or severely underfunded as a result.
-The recent boom in oil and gas production has changed that – at least for the time being.
+The post-recession boom in oil and gas production changed that, but only until prices dropped again due to a global price war and the pandemic.
 Placing too much reliance on these industries is problematic for other reasons (see stability).

 Sales and personal income taxes are the most consistent types of taxes and these make up the two largest shares of the state’s revenue pie.
 However, the state’s over-reliance on revenues from the oil and gas industry, which are volatile and susceptible to external economic shocks, keeps the tax system from being efficient.

-If our tax code was more transparent lawmakers and taxpayers alike would be able to hold it more accountable.
-Unlike most states, New Mexico lacks a comprehensive tax expenditure budget (TEB).
-This is an annual accounting of all of the money that the state has chosen to forgo by way of tax breaks, along with an evaluation of their benefits.
-While the state does produce a TEB, it lacks the kind of analysis that would make it useful for determining where our tax code needs improvement.
-After all, spending on the budget side is analyzed every year and lawmakers expect to be given information on how the money was spent and whether the spending produced the desired outcomes.
+A tax expenditure budget (TEB) helps keep a tax system transparent.
+This annual accounting looks at all the money the state has chosen to forego by way of tax breaks and should determine if those tax cuts netted the expected benefits — whether those benefits be new jobs or increased tax revenue from other sources.
+New Mexico did not require a TEB in statue until very recently, and while it is a valuable tool, it still lacks a robust evaluation of past tax cuts.
+Spending on the budget side is analyzed every year and lawmakers expect to be given information on how the money was spent and whether the spending produced the desired outcomes.
 But once an expenditure is written into the tax code it is almost never revisited and we rarely learn if it worked as intended.